 1. The role of innate immunity in hypertension & end-organ injury

 Using macrophage depleting and modifying strategies we are investigating the role of this very plastic cell in the development and complications of hypertension.
 We use a number of mouse models of disease including high salt diet, endothelin-1 infusion and angiotensin II infusion.

-3. Chorioretinal thinning in chronic kidney disease
+1. Chorioretinal thinning in kidney disease

-4. The role of microRNAs in small vessel vasculitis
+2. The role of apelin in CKD

 For a list of up-to-date publications, please visit:

 |Name (sorted in ascending order)||Role|

 |Lorraine Bruce||Senior Research Technicianfirstname.lastname@example.org|

 |Fiona Chapman||Clinical Research Fellowemail@example.com|